hotwired-laravel/hotstream/README.md

 composer require hotwired/hotstream
 ```

-You can install and run the migrations with:
+You can install Hotstream by running:

 ```bash
 php artisan hostream:install